anya-m-phillips/anya-m-phillips.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming NSF Graduate Research Fellow Astronomy & Astrophysics at Harvard University.
+I am an incoming NSF Graduate Research Fellow in Astronomy & Astrophysics at Harvard University.
 I am interested in (binary) stellar evolution, stellar populations, and Galactic evolution.

-I received my B.S. in Physics and Astronomy & Astrophysics from (_the_) Ohio State University and am originally from Columbus, OH.
+I received my B.S. in Physics and Astronomy & Astrophysics from _the_ Ohio State University and am originally from Columbus, OH.

+---
-(This site is a work in progress so please my excuse typos and bugs!)
+This site is a work in progress so please my excuse typos and bugs